Introduction

 What is special about Uttarkashi?

 Uttarkashi is a renowned holy town situated in the lap of the Himalayas, known as the “Kashi of the North,” and it is famous for its ancient temples, including the Vishwanath Temple.
-It is also a hub for various adventure activities, such as mountaineering, trekking, and camping and numerous other places to visit in Uttarkashi.
+It is also a hub for various adventure activities, such as mountaineering, trekking, and camping.

 How many tourist places are there in Uttarkashi?